Couverture de Atomic Coffin

 9,95 € par mois après 30 jours.
 Résiliez à tout moment.

 December 1984.
-SIS field asset Heidi Sperling [codename Thistle] exfiltrates from East Berlin with the only copy of a critical intelligence coup – a naval log containing a solitary message received from a previously unidentified Soviet Typhoon ballistic missile nuclear submarine.
+SIS field asset Heidi Sperling [codename Thistle] exfiltrates from East Berlin with the sole copy of a critical intelligence leak: a naval log containing a solitary message received from a previously unidentified Soviet submarine.

-Incredulously – impossibly – it seems the vessel, known only as TK-15, has been sitting motionless and undetected in the waters between Scotland and Iceland for three years.
-Now NATO needs to be on high alert because that one-word message reads: ACTIVE . . .
+Incredulously – impossibly – it seems the vessel, known only as TK-15, has been sitting motionless and undetected in the waters between Scotland and Iceland for three whole years.
+And now this latest message reads: ACTIVE.

 © Benedict Anning 2026 (P) Penguin Audio 2026